 - ☑ Identification Card (sponsor or spouse) - ☑ Social Security Number - ☑ Proof of Child Eligibility. (i.e. legal guardianship papers, child Military ID card, TRICARE card or DEERS printout from Soldier's AKO). - ☑ Copy of Child's Birth Certificate.
 Required of DoD Civilians or contractors. - ☑ Immunization Record or transcription - ☑ Proof of Income. (i.e. Leave and Earning Statements/pay vouchers or proof of full-time school enrollment). - ☑ Health Assessment/Sports Physical Statement or Well Baby Check Up.
-Due within 30 days of registration. - ☑ Local Emergency and Child Release Designees.
+Due within 30 days of registration (Note: If a Family is registering and they want to sign up for a sport simultaneously, the physical must be provided by the first day of participation in the sport.) - ✓ Local Emergency and Child Release Designees.
 Minimum of two. - ☑ Family Care Plan.
 Dual/single Military only.